stephendawsondev/j-day/README.md

 ## Typography

-Kaboom.js has built in font apl386, apl386o, sink, sinko
+- The font chosen for the welcome page was picked from Kaboom.js as it has built in font apl386 and it has a very emulator appearance.
+- The font chosen for the instructions page was picked to be a yellow "Comic-Sans MS" to be clear and stand out to the player.

 ## Imagery